garinocyr/rocky9-based-dev-box/README.md

 ### Install Vagrant `vbguest` plugin

 * The Vagrant `Debian Bookworm64` box comes with guest additions `6.0`.
 They need to be upgraded to version `7.0.18`.
 This is where the Vagrant `vbguest` comes in.
 It will detect higher installed guest additions (cf. `VirtualBox Extension Pack 7.0.18`) on host and will upgrade guest automatically at box startup time.
-* From a Windows console, run:
+* From a terminal, run:
 ```sh
 $ vagrant plugin install vagrant-vbguest
 ```

 ### Install [Git client for Windows 2.45.0](https://git-scm.com/download/win)

-## Running the Vagrant box from a Windows console
+## Running the Vagrant box from a terminal

 ### First time